Employer Sponsored Visa Costs Are Going Up: What the July 2026 CSIT/SSIT Increase Means for You

 $10 million or more$1,800$5,000

-Salary thresholds and visa application fees are current as of March 2026 and are subject to change.
+Salary thresholds, visa application fees, and SAF levy amounts are current as of April 2026 and are subject to change.
 The next threshold adjustment is expected on 1 July 2027.

 How First Migration Can Help

-Whether you're an employer planning your next nomination or a skilled worker navigating the pathway to permanent residency, our registered migration agents can help you:
+Whether you are an employer racing the clock to lodge nominations or a sponsored worker navigating the pathway to permanent residency, our registered migration agents can help you:

-• Audit your current sponsorship arrangements against the new thresholds
+• Audit your payroll against the new CSIT/SSIT thresholds across your entire sponsored workforce

-• Plan your 482 → 186 transition to maximise your chances of success
+• Plan your 482 → 186 PR transition to maximise your chances of permanent residency

 Free Assessment